AnnieCannons/countries-app-instructions/version-0/README.md

 - Shows all countries on the Home page using a reusable CountryCard component
 - Displays country data from the `localData.js` file
 - Is styled according to provided [Figma designs](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1045-2&p=f&t=T2oSD2lU7TuxaG13-0)
-- Deployment to Netlify is NOT required.
+- *Note: Deployment to Netlify is NOT required.

 ![Example of Version 0 project](https://github.com/user-attachments/assets/79094b58-6856-4491-8fa5-0a394f85f0b9)